 There's something magical about designing something in a CAD program on the computer in a few minutes and seeing it grow right before your eyes.
 While there are a LOT of different uses for these, my favorite one of the night was by Rachel Pollock with the UNC Grad Design Program.
 She used one of the printers to print out custom new feet for her hat-sizer from the mid-1850s.
 Besides making a lot of her students very happy, it was the kind of practical application I had not considered that 3D printers will enable you to refurbish or fix old machines by making parts for them that no longer exist.
 You can see her here chatting with Luis as they go over the design.
 She made the feet in the computer labs using AutoInventor in a few minutes apparently and it worked just fine with only 1 minor adjustment off the bat.
 Let's hear it for us normal designers who don't spend our days trapped being a screen on solid works.

+We all know I'm getting mine to print custom zippers, buttons, and hardware, but it's mind-blowing how many different applications 3D printers have that was not readily apparent to me at the beginning.
+I can't wait to see what's made.
 A reminder to everyone else, if you have not used a 3D printer before, openscad is compatible with any major CAD software program and freely available off the internet.
 STL files are particularly easy to use with it.
 If you would like design something small (2 inch cube or smaller) over the next few weeks and bring the file in to the next meeting on the 21st, Luis will again be on hand to demonstrate and print out parts.
 As you can see we have a BUNCH of machines so we can print multiple items at once.
 They're remarkably stable compared to the versions I've seen commonly available a couple years back so you can put 3-4 on one table and have them going at the same time.

 Common printing resolution is 0.4 mmm layers, but you can go do to 0.1 mm layers for resolution if you need fine parts detail for engine blocks and rotating parts.
 Please, come test these out in person.
 Luis has a bunch of different ABS plastic colors for you to print with sitting in different machines.
 You'll love it.